roshkhatri/valkey-json/README.md

 TEST_PATTERN=test_sanity make -j test TEST_PATTERN=test_rdb.py make -j test
 ```
+You can also set `TEST_PATTERN` when running `build.sh` to pass the pattern through
+to the integration tests.

 ## Load the Module
 To test the module with a Valkey, you can load the module using any of the following ways: